elbec-group/elbec.group/content/publications/en/japanese-speakers-perceptions-of-the-tu-usted-alternation-in-the-formulation-of-requests-in-l2-le-spanish.md

 ---
 publication_type: Article
 eds: .
-name: Japanese speakers' perceptions of the "tú/usted" alternation in the formulation of requests in L2/LE Spanish
+name: The perceptions of Japanese speakers about the alternation between tú/usted in Spanish L2/FL requests
 journal: Revista Española de Lingüística Aplicada
 publishing_house: .
 year: "2022"
 doi: https://doi.org/10.1075/resla.20014.ser
-abstract: This paper assesses the perceptions of Japanese speakers of L2/FL Spanish on the 'tú'/'usted' alternation in the formulation of requests.
-This choice regulates formality in Spanish, whereas in Japanese it regulates verb inflection and certain lexical variations that are used more frequently than 'usted' in Peninsular Spanish.
-It is suggested that Japanese learners may experience difficulties in acquiring Spanish politeness due to this cross-linguistic contrast.
-To examine this phenomenon, a discourse selection task (MDCT) in Spanish was administered to two groups of learners (L1 = Japanese; L1 = other languages) and a group of native Spanish speakers.
-The results suggest that Japanese speakers perceive 'tú' as a less appropriate address in favour of 'usted'.
-However, such speakers can achieve native-like proficiency as proficiency level increases.
+abstract: The goal of this study is to assess the perceptions of Japanese speakers about the alternation tú/usted in Spanish L2/FL requests.
+In Spanish, this choice changes the formality, while in Japanese both lexical variations and verbal inflection regulate the degree of politeness.
+Also, honorific speech is more common in Japanese than usted in Peninsular Spanish.
+If based on this comparison, Japanese learners might find it difficult to acquire adequate politeness marking in Peninsular Spanish.
+To analyze this phenomenon, a Spanish MDCT was administered to two experimental groups of learners (L1=Japanese; L1=other languages), as well as to a control group of native speakers of Spanish.
+Results show that Japanese speakers perceive tú as a less appropriate form of address and favor the use of usted.
+Nonetheless, Japanese speakers approach native-like performance as the level of competence increases.
 authors:
   - Iban Mañas
   - Elisa Rosado